mrfishball/reactnd-project-myreads-starter/README.md

 * Fixed where previously no spaces are allowed to be entered in the search field.
 * Fixed where search result is blank if one of the book object is missing an imageLinks property.
 Those books will have a generic book cover image instead.
+* Fixed where previously state is directly set to equal to the new object from the reduce method.

 ## TL;DR